Skip to main content

 • gameplay

 The gameplay of "Supreme Commander 2" has received mixed reviews, with many players noting a significant simplification compared to its predecessor, "Supreme Commander: Forged Alliance."
-While some appreciate the faster-paced and more accessible mechanics, others criticize the reduced scale, fewer unit varieties, and the introduction of a research system that detracts from the strategic depth.
-Overall, the game is seen as enjoyable for newcomers to the RTS genre, but disappointing for veterans seeking the complexity and expansive gameplay of earlier titles.
+While some appreciate the faster-paced and more accessible mechanics, others criticize the reduced complexity, smaller maps, and limited unit variety, leading to a more repetitive experience.
+Overall, the game offers engaging gameplay that can be enjoyable for newcomers, but it may disappoint long-time fans seeking the depth and scale of the original series.

 • “Supreme Commander 2 is a great game to play with your friends; it is packed full of strategies and fun gameplay.”

-• “The gameplay is a dumbed-down version of SC1, not having as much unit variety or depth regarding resources.”
+• “The gameplay is a dumbed-down version of Supreme Commander 1, not having as much unit variety or depth regarding resources.”

 • “The gameplay has changed from the slower methodical pace to a faster one where getting high-tech units is easier, but said units aren't anywhere near as powerful as they used to be.”